Utah UCCJEA

 (a) a letter or other document requesting registration;

-together with one copy of any accompanying documents and information, regardless
+copy of any accompanying documents and information, regardless of their form;

-(1)(c) and provide them with an opportunity to contest the registration in
+provide them with an opportunity to contest the registration in accordance with

 (3) The notice required by Subsection (2)(b) shall state: